 Ontario households have five main options for heating units: furnaces, heat pumps, boilers, solar heating units, and baseboard heaters.
 Each heating unit has its advantages and disadvantages.
 Furthermore, each unit does have sub-categories.
 For example, you can either buy a gas furnace, oil furnace, propane furnace, or electric furnace.

 While there are many heating unit options available, your home isn’t compatible with all of them.
 For example, solar heating may be inadequate if your home has too many rooms.
 Furthermore, your home may not have the architecture for each of these types of heating units.
 Therefore, the best thing to do is to understand what type of home you have.
 You can ask questions on this to any contractor that provides heating repair in Milton, ON.

 If you are buying a home or have little idea about HVAC units, you should ask a contractor that provides heating services in Rockwood, ON.
 Their opinion is based on various factors that you may not consider:

 - The number of people living in your home

 - Government and landlord’s rules/regulations

 Step 4: Understand efficiency ratings

 All cooling units have a SEER rating.
 Similarly, all heating units receive an AFUE rating.
-Before you start hunting for the perfect unit, use online resources to understand what AFUE rating is.
+Before you start hunting for the perfect unit, use online resources to understand what the AFUE rating is.
 AFUE rating determines the energy efficiency of your unit, which in turn will determine how much money you will spend on your heating unit.
 The general rule of ‘more is always better does not always apply here.

-Step 5: Look at manufacturers
+Step 5: Look at the manufacturers

 Once you have understood the AFUE rating system, you can start looking for models.
 Instead of restricting yourself to one or two units, look at units from different manufacturers.
-When you compare and contrast all the features available in the unit, you will be able to determine which unit is better in competition.
+When you compare and contrast all the features available in the unit, you will be able to determine which unit is better in the competition.